 It is anticipated that with the sponsorship of two government agencies, the FSA and MHRA, the CPD will become UK law within the next two years and will relieve the Home Office of the burden of the cannabis regulation and licensing process, placing it in expert hands.

 The CPD will establish an independent regulatory body covering all parts of the cannabis supply chain from seeds and genetics through to end products.
-Its first chief executive, Ms Fiona Pengilly, a highly experienced administrator, has already been appointed.
+Its first chief executive, Ms. Fiona Pengilly, a highly experienced administrator, has already been appointed.

 The structure of the CPD is based on the TPD (Tobacco Products Directive), successful EU legislation which came into force on 19 May 2014 and became applicable in the EU Member States on 20 May 2016.
-The plan to implement the CPD into legislation is based on the similar path taken with gas regulation by CORGI which become the Gas Safe Register, part of the Health and Safety Executive.
+The plan to implement the CPD into legislation is based on the similar path taken with gas regulation by CORGI which becomes the Gas Safe Register, part of the Health and Safety Executive.

 The CPD consists of five parts:

 CTA members who sell CBD and hemp products are already working in accordance with parts 1 – 3.
 Parts 4 and 5 will be introduced in accordance with legislation.

 Growers, producers, manufacturers, and sellers will all have to be registered as well each individual product.
 Approved laboratories will conduct testing and all registrants will be subject to regular inspection.